Eamon M. Kelly: Academic and administrative career

+Tulane University

 Kelly became the chief financial officer and executive vice president of Tulane University in 1979.
 Following the resignation of Tulane University President Sheldon Hackney in 1980, Kelly became interim president of the university and permanent president the following year.

 As university president, Kelly stabilized and improved the university's finances without significant negative impact on the university's staff.
 He ended the university's practice of perennially draining the endowment to make up for budget deficits.
 As a result, the endowment of Tulane University grew substantially during Kelly's tenure, from US$50 million to US$406 million.
 Kelly is credited with modernizing the financial aid programs of Tulane University, rendering it more accessible to middle-income families.
 Additionally, as university president, he reformed the university's nondiscrimination policy for hiring faculty and recruiting students.
 As a result of his actions, the university became noted for having the highest percentage of African-American students of any major private research university in the United States at the time.

+Tulane men's basketball scandal

 Outside of academia, Kelly was widely known for shutting down the men's basketball program in 1985 due to a well-publicized point-shaving scandal.
 Several players, including future NBA star John "Hot Rod" Williams, had been plied with cocaine in order to induce them to shave points for gambling purposes.
 This revelation, combined with reports of academic irregularities, led Kelly to close the program in order to "demonstrate unambiguously this academic community's intolerance of the violations and actions we have uncovered."
 As it turned out, several faculty members were so outraged by the extent of the misconduct that they demanded Tulane drop athletics altogether.
 They were only appeased when Kelly disbanded the basketball team.
 Kelly was widely praised for his decision; for example, Armen Keteyian of Sports Illustrated wrote that as draconian as the decision was, the misconduct was so egregious that only "the most drastic measure" was appropriate.

 Kelly initially did not intend to ever allow men's basketball to return to Tulane; when asked if he was willing to consider reinstating the program, he replied, "Permanent means permanent."
 However, he relented in 1988 after several students convinced him that they were being punished for something that occurred when they were not enrolled at Tulane.

 On his retirement from the university presidency in 1998, Kelly became president emeritus and served as a faculty member at Tulane University.